proGabby/simple-storage-contract-with-HardHat/README.md

     run npx hardhat test --grep <test verb>
     or use It.only instead of just It

+## to use gas reporter,

+1. install and import the 'hardhat-gas-reporter' package
+2. make enable true
+3. optional: set currency, get coinmarket api key for token price convert to your currency
+4. optional: set token to the blockchain you want to deploy eg token: "MATIC"
+5. RUN npx hardhat test

 Try running some of the following tasks:

 ```shell